Willtl/heurisko/README.md

-# Heurisko - A C++ open source parallel metaheuristic framework for continuous and combinatorial optimization
+# Heurisko - A C++ open-source parallel metaheuristic framework for continuous and combinatorial optimization
 The project uses qmake which, simmilarly to cmake, is responsible to generates platform dependent makefiles.
 However, the project can be easilly adapted to other control the software compilation process like cmake, and other IDEs.
 ### List of implemented population-based metaheuristics:
 - Differential Evolution